European Studies and Polish (TR024)

 Why study European Studies with Polish?

 European Studies is designed for students with a broad intellectual appetite who are interested in a range of disciplines and subjects.
 It offers students the chance to learn two European languages, and to study history and social sciences.
 This programme encourages students to think about our continent in all its complexity, and to analyse Europe’s cultures, literature, and politics.
 Polish has a strong position as the sixth biggest mother tongue and the largest Slavic language in the EU by the number of native speakers.
 It can be a convenient gateway to the fascinating wider realm of Slavic languages, a community which geographically makes up a large part of Europe and Asia, and includes over 300 million speakers worldwide.
+Discover Polish culture and history through literature, film, and social studies.
 Poland is a member of the NATO and the EU.
-As of 2017, the Polish economy has been growing steadily for the past 26 years, a record high in the EU.
-If you would like to work for EU institutions, public administration or international companies, knowing Polish will help you develop proficiency in one or more Slavic languages.
+If you would like to work for EU institutions, public administration or international companies, knowing Polish will add to your employment prospects and help you develop proficiency in one or more Slavic languages.

 Why choose Trinity College?

 Founded in 1592, Trinity College is one of the oldest and best-known universities in Europe.
-It is ranked 1st in Ireland and in the top 100 in the world (QS World University Rankings 2016-17).
+It is ranked 1st in Ireland and 101 in the world (QS World University Rankings 2022).
 European Studies at Trinity offers a unique and broad range of languages and subjects for study, and draws on the expertise and dedication of lecturers from a wide range of disciplines.
 Staff from different departments work together to deliver a fully-integrated programme that offers flexibility and choice for students.
-Trinity has exchange agreements with leading Polish universities (including Jagiellonian University in Kraków), and students spent their third year studying in Poland.
+Trinity has exchange agreements with leading Polish universities (including the University of Warsaw), and students spend their third year studying in Poland.
 Furthermore, all students are eligible to apply for scholarships to attend summer courses in Poland.

 Graduate skills and career opportunities

-For more detailed information on the programme, please contact the course coordinator: Dr Joanna Rzepa at Joanna.Rzepa@tcd.ie, tel.
-(01) 8961291.
+For more detailed information on the programme, please contact the course coordinator: Dr Krzysztof Rowiński at firstname.lastname@example.org